-Apart from paying bills and purchasing items online, you can now use your smartphone to transfer money in bulk.
-That’s right.
-Imagine, you can even send your employees’ salaries online.
-How?
-By using the Philippine EFT System and Operations Network or PESONet.
+Apart from paying bills and purchasing items online, you can now use your smartphone to transfer money in bulk using the Philippine EFT System and Operations Network or PESONet.

-Launched in 2017, PESONet Philippines allows users to transfer money to another bank or non-bank institution that also uses the facility.
-Keep on reading to more about the system and how you can use it to send money.
+Launched in 2017, PESONet Philippines allows you to transfer money to another bank or non-bank institution that also uses the facility.
+Based on 2022 data from the Bangko Sentral ng Pilipinas, PESONet transactions amounted to ₱3.46 trillion, up 47% year-on-year.
+Its volume also increased by 22% year-on-year to 48 million.

-PESONet is a batch electronic fund transfer (EFT) credit payment scheme, which serves as an alternative to a paper-based check system.
+PESONet is a batch electronic fund transfer (EFT) credit payment scheme that serves as an alternative to a paper-based check system.

 PESONet fund transfers are processed in bulk and cleared in batch intervals.
-There is no transfer limit with this fund transfer service.
-However, transferring money isn’t real-time.
-The receiver will get the transferred fund within the same business day, as long as the sender transfers the amount within the cut-off of their respective PESONet participating institution.
+However, the transfers aren’t made in real-time.
+The receiver will get the PESONet fund transfer within the same business day, as long as the sender transfers the amount within the cut-off of their respective PESONet participating institution.

 This inter-bank fund transfer platform aims to make business-to-business (B2B) and person-to-business (P2B) payments more convenient.
 For example, corporations can use it to credit salaries to their employees’ accounts without the need to create special payroll accounts.

 Through PESONet, you can use your bank or non-bank's mobile app or online facility to send money to another account from a participating institution (e.g., Metrobank Online to BPI Online).
 You just need to provide the receiver’s financial institution, account number, and the amount to be transferred to the clearing switch operator, which currently is the Philippine Clearing House Corporation (PCHC).